 To trick our house out, we used crayons, markers, bingo dotters, and paint.
-Ramona enjoyed the paint the most probably just because she loves paint and I generally let her get a little messy with finger painting.
+R enjoyed the paint the most probably just because she loves paint and I generally let her get a little messy with finger painting.
 Obviously since she is 2, she mostly just smeared paint and whatnot all over the house.
 (The halfway decent coloring and painting was from me!)

 She loves it.
 And the best part is that when she’s done playing with it, we can just cut it down and recycle it.
 But here’s to hoping she has a lot more fun with it until then!

 Here are a few more cute ones worth checking out—